mikaelbr/writings/js-syntax-series/function-arguments.md

 Here we say collect all arguments to this array `args`.
 And this is an actual `Array`.
 Not an `Array`-like object, but an actual `Array`.
 We can iterate it, and it has `filter` as it's attached to the Array prototype.

+Even though it looks like we have an actual parameter in the function, the function length is 0.
+This is as logAll is a variadic function, without any other parameters than the rest.

+We can have a function length on a variadic function also.
 In the example above we do the entire argument list, but we can cherry pick parameters from the start of the signature:

 ```js
 function logAll(prefix, ...args) {